nikcodespy/dirty_cafe_data_cleaning/README.md

     The project was selected as a hands-on opportunity to practice real-world data cleaning techniques.
 It demonstrates how to handle messy, inconsistent & incomplete datasets.

+## License

+    This dataset is synthetic and publicly available for educational use under the CC BY-SA 4.0 Licence.